justintv/Twitch-API/resources/streams.md

 ### Parameters

 - `game` (optional): Summarize streams on a per-game basis.
-- `channel` (optional): Summarize streams limited to the specified set of channels.
+- `channel` (optional): Summarize streams limited to the specified set of comma separated channels.

 ### Response